qteatime/kate/docs/source/design/formats/F0002-kart.rst

-- **Rich metadata**: It should be possible to encode rich metadata about the application, as Kate uses this to enable displaying and searching for cartridges in the console and the store.
+- **Rich metadata**: It should be possible to encode rich metadata about the application, as Kate uses this to enable displaying and searching for cartridges in the console and the catalog.

 - **Multiparty whole-cartridge signatures**: It should be possible to sign the whole cartridge by multiple signees.
 We expect authors to sign their